McEazy2700/nextjs-music-app/README.md

 # nextjs-music-app
-Front-end client for the Grpahql musig api
+Front-end client for the GrpahQL music api